 This book also continues to establish the men in her life::

-Mr. Jelly: a man who is common (except his handsomeness obviously), sponsored by a bottle of kvas, a talented hunter, possesses his lady-love’s heart and loyalty since childhood and yet every moment she’s with another male he gets all jealous, pouty, and squirmy.
+Mal: a man who is common (except his handsomeness obviously), sponsored by a bottle of kvas, a talented hunter, and who despite possessing his lady-love’s heart and loyalty since childhood and yet every moment she’s with another male he gets all jealous, pouty, and squirmy.

-Mr. Big Britches: a man who is dark, mysterious, powerful, clever, sexy, and he knows it and he is also lonely but mostly he’s just a power-addict and in need of a lady-love and remember, like calls to like.
+Darkling: a man who is dark, mysterious, powerful, clever, sexy (and he knows it) and he is also lonely but mostly he’s just a power-addict and in need of a lady-love and remember, like calls to like.
 Oh but beware, he exhibits Edward Cullen-like symptoms in this book.